defagos/defagos.github.io/_posts/2020-09-14-tvos_collection_part2.md

-# Porting UIKit Collections to SwiftUI
+# Part 2: Building a SwiftUI Collection

-When faced with the task of implementing a collection with `UICollectionView`-like behavior, two options can be considered:
+Faced with the inability to reach the level of quality intended for grid layouts with basic SwiftUI building blocks (stacks and scroll views), I decided to roll my own solution.
+Two possible implementation strategies can be considered for implementing a SwiftUI generic collection:

-- Writing a collection view with behaviors similar to `UICollectionView` entirely in SwiftUI.
+- Reproducing `UICollectionView` entirely in SwiftUI.
-- Wrapping `UICollectionView` into a SwifUI view using `UIViewRepresentable`.
+- Wrapping `UICollectionView` into a SwifUI `UIViewRepresentable`.

-Since `UICollectionView` is robust and supports all the features we could dream of, the second option is the obvious choice.
-Still we want our collection to be used and feel like a SwiftUI view, which means:
+Since `UICollectionView` is already mature the second option is obviously the easiest one, but the result must still feel like it natively belongs to SwiftUI:

 - It must nicely integrate with SwiftUI declarative formalism.
 - Cells and supplementary views must be built in SwiftUI, not in UIKit, and certainly not with xibs or constraint-based layouts.
 - Cells and supplementary views must be lazily instantiated and reused.
-Put another way, performance must be similar to what is usually expected from `UICollectionView`.
+Put another way, performance must be similar to what is usually expected from a `UICollectionView`.
-- The collection view must support arbitrary layouts and nicely update when SwiftUI detects a change it needs to apply.
+- The collection view must support arbitrary layouts and nicely update when SwiftUI detects a change to associated sources of truth.
-- Focus must be correctly managed on tvOS, in particular it should be possible to implement the standard user experience expected on Apple TV according to the HIG.
+- Focus must be correctly managed on tvOS, in particular it should be possible to implement the standard user experience expected on Apple TV according to the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/tvos/overview/focus-and-parallax).

-With these constraints in mind, let's start building our SwiftUI collection.

 ## Wrapping UICollectionView into SwiftUI

 What makes SwiftUI so appealing in the first place is the ease with which you can embed UIKit views in SwiftUI, or conversely.
 This makes it easy to adopt SwiftUI where you can in your app, while still using good old UIKit where SwiftUI is lagging behind in functionality or performance.

-SwiftUI provides the `UIViewRepresentable` protocol to wrap a UIKit view into SwiftUI.
-We could also wrap a view controller into a `UIViewControllerRepresentable`, but I prefer the former approach since there is here no real advantage in wrapping `UICollectionViewController` instead of `UICollectionView` directly.
+SwiftUI provides the `UIViewRepresentable` protocol to [wrap a UIKit view for use in SwiftUI](https://developer.apple.com/documentation/swiftui/uiviewrepresentable).
+We can also wrap a view controller into a `UIViewControllerRepresentable`, but I prefer the former approach in this case as there is here no real advantage in wrapping `UICollectionViewController` instead of `UICollectionView` directly.

 If you are not familiar with SwiftUI, just recall that `View`s in SwiftUI can be seen as short-lived _snapshots of a layout_, unlike `UIView`s in UIKit which are _content actually drawn on screen_.
 When describing your layout in SwiftUI, you therefore provide an up-to-date snapshot of your layout which then gets applied by the SwiftUI layout engine, leading to content actually being drawn or updated on screen.
-View snapshots are then discarded until new ones must be produced for further updates.
+View snapshots are then discarded until new ones are produced by further updates.

-When interfacing UIKit with SwiftUI this important distiction translates into the two protocol methods required by `UIViewRepresentable`:
+When interfacing UIKit with SwiftUI this important distiction translates into two protocol methods required by `UIViewRepresentable`:

 - `makeUIView(context:)` is called when the `UIView` described by a `View` needs to be created for the first time.
 - `updateUIView(_:context)` is called when an already created `UIView` described by a `View` is updated.

-We therefore start our implementation by conforming to `UIViewRepresentable` and implementing its two required methods:
+We therefore start our implementation by conforming our new `CollectionView` type to `UIViewRepresentable` and implementing its two required methods:

 ```
 struct CollectionView: UIViewRepresentable {